Eric-Lombardo/Bar-Chart/docs/README.md

 - Where the *obj* parameter is an object containing all the styling and customizations of the generated bar graph.

-  - *backgroundColor* is to control the BG-Color fo the entire chart
+  - *backgroundColor* is to control the BG-Color fo the entire chart.
+Make sure the target HTML document doesn't have a BG-Color already.
   - *barColorArr* is to control each bar's color individually.
 It's in an array format which relates to the order of the *arr* parameter.
   - *barNameArr* is an array containing the labels for each bar.
 It relates to the order of the *arr* parameter.
   - *titleName* is a string that contains the name of the chart.